woocommerce/woocommerce-admin/TESTING-INSTRUCTIONS.md

 ### Update WC Payments plugin copy #6734

 1. Install WooCommerce with WooCommerce Payments
-2. Clone this branch and run yarn start (only needed if you are using dev version)
+2. Clone this branch and run npm start (only needed if you are using dev version)
 3. Navigate to WooCommerce -> Home and observe the copy change.

 ## 2.2.0